Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Finding the global minimizer of the linearly constrained problem

-where $R$ is the upper triangular factor, and $g$ is the gradient of $f(x)$.
-The sufficient descent direction is then given by $p$, where $p = Z p_z$.
-If a modification is made then $Z\T H Z - \delta I$ is indefinite and the following system is solved

-where the index $j$ is obtained during the modified Cholesky factorization.
+where $R$ is the upper triangular factor, and the index $j$ is obtained during the modified Cholesky factorization.
 It can be shown that $d$, where $d = Zd_z$ is a direction of sufficient negative curvature.
 Moreover, we have

-We can improve this direction of negative curvature by minimizing $d\T H d /d^T d$.
-We reduce the value by doing a sweep of univariate minimization of this function.
+We can improve this direction of negative curvature by applying an algorithm minimizing $d\T H d /d^T d$.
+Specifically, we reduce the value by doing a sweep of univariate minimization of this function.
 This cost is roughly the same as a matrix-vector multiplication and so can be repeated if need be.
 We use the improved value as the estimate of $\delta$ in the following iteration.
-Note that the sign of $d$ is always chosen so that $d\T g \le 0$.
+Note that the sign of $d$ is always chosen so that $d\T g \le 0$, where $g$ is the gradient of $f(x)$.

-If $\delta$ is not small in magnitude we will not know if negative curvature exists when no modification is made in the modified Cholesky algorithm.
-However we will know that the smallest eigenvalue is bigger than $\delta$.
+If no modification is made in the modified Cholesky factorization, then $Z\T H Z + \delta I$ is positive definite.
+If $\delta$ is not small, we cannot say for certain that no negative curvature exists.
+However, we will know that the smallest eigenvalue is bigger than $-\delta$.
 We repeat the modified Cholesky factorization with $\delta \leftarrow \delta/2$.
-If after a small number of reductions we still get no modification then $\delta$ is set to the default small value.
+If after a small number of reductions we still get no modification, then we assume that $Z\T H Z$ is positive definite, and so we set $\delta$ to the default small value, and compute a direction of sufficient descent by solving

-We use a very crude linesearch along either $p$ or $d$.
-We compute the maximum step to the boundary and take a step $\alpha$ times the value.
-If that is not a lower point we multiply the step by 0.5 until we succeed.
-Typically $\alpha = 0.9$ and almost always is successful.
+We use a very crude line search along either $d$ or $p$.
+We compute the maximum step to the boundary and take a step $\beta$ times the value.
+If that is not a lower point, we multiply the step by 0.5 until we succeed.
+Typically $\beta = 0.9$ and is almost always successful.